AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

 --------------------

 Find out what SPICE kernel(s) is(are) needed to support this conversion.
-Reference the "time.req" and/or" Time" tutorial.
+Reference the "time.req" and/or "Time" tutorial.

 Find necessary kernel(s) on the NAIF's FTP site.

 Find out what routine should be called to load necessary kernel(s).
-Reference the "kernel.req" and/or" Loading Kernels" tutorial.
+Reference the "kernel.req" and/or "Loading Kernels" tutorial.

 Find the
 "loader" routine calling sequence specification.
-Look at the" time.req"and that routine's source code header.
+Look at the "time.req"and that routine's source code header.
 This routine may be an entry point, in which case there will be no source file with the same name.
 To find out in which source file this entry point is, search for its name in the "Permuted Index".

 Find the routine(s) used to convert time between UTC and ET.
-Look at the "time.req" and/or" Time" tutorial.
+Look at the "time.req" and/or "Time" tutorial.

 Find the
 "converter" routine(s) calling sequence specification.
-Look    in the" time.req" and the routine's source code header.
+Look in the "time.req" and the routine's source code header.

-Put all calls together in a program, add variable declarations (the routine header's "Declarations" and" Examples" sections are a good place to look for declaration specification and examples) and output print statements.
+Put all calls together in a program, add variable declarations (the routine header's "Declarations" and "Examples" sections are a good place to look for declaration specification and examples) and output print statements.